© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric burial mound, 420m north west of East Linkhall is a scheduled monument protected by Historic England under reference 1018499.
 View the official record →

-The prehistoric burial mound located 420 metres north-west of East Linkhall is a Neolithic or Bronze Age funerary monument situated in Northumberland.
+Prehistoric burial mound, 420 metres north west of East Linkhall is a Bronze Age barrow located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018499.

 Prehistoric burial mound, 420m north west of East Linkhall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018499.